BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 Predicting the performance of a particular application on a given device is challenging due to complex interactions between the computational requirements of the code and the capabilities of the target device.
 Certain classes of application are better suited to a certain type of accelerator [@che2008accelerating], and choosing the wrong device results in slower and more energy-intensive computation [@yildirim2012single].
 Thus accurate performance prediction is critical to making optimal scheduling decisions in a heterogeneous supercomputing environment.
+This work was published in 16th International Conference on High Performance Computing & Simulation, HPCS 2018 [@johnston2018opencl].

 ## Methodology